 Among mobile users who scanned a QR code on their mobile devices in June, 58% did so from their home, while 39.4% did so from a retail store and 24.5% did so from a grocery store.

 In addition, nearly 20% scanned a QR code while at work, while 12.6% did so outside or on public transit and 7.6% did so while in a restaurant.

 About one in four (24%) US smartphone owners (10% of the overall online population) report having scanned a QR code or similar barcode to obtain more information about a product, business, or event, according to a June 2011 report from ExactTarget.

-Topics: Analytics & Automated, Brand Metrics, Household Income, Magazines, Media & Entertainment, Men, Mobile Phone, Newspapers, Online, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Telecom, Youth & Gen X
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Household Income, Magazines, Media & Entertainment, Men, Mobile Phone, Newspapers, Online, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Telecom, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.